 “That player is going to have to be someone that has both the personality and that contagious enthusiasm that other people want to be around,” O’Dowd said, “because he is going to wear a little bit of a mantra that just goes beyond his performance on the field.
 That’s going to be very, very important for that organization as they move along.”

 “This is the player that will be the opening statement, in many ways, of the new regime in Baltimore,” Reiter said.
 “They’re drafting for nothing less than a cornerstone and the face of the rebuilding effort.”

-The consensus top prospect currently in the Orioles' farm system is left-handed pitcher DL Hall, who was drafted 21st overall by Baltimore in 2017.
+One of the top prospects currently in the Orioles’ farm system is left-handed pitcher DL Hall, who was drafted 21st overall by Baltimore in 2017.
 After posting a 2.10 ERA and striking out 100 hitters in 94.1 innings in 2018, Hall has established himself as the crown jewel of a thin farm system.